hu8813/personal-portfolio/README.md

 ## Environment Variables

-To make the contact form work properly, create a `.env.local` file in the root directory with the following variables:
+To make the contact form work properly, create a `.env` file in the root directory with the following variables:

 ```bash
 # Contact form (example using EmailJS)